JamesHertz/JamesHertz/README.md

 - 👋 Hi, I’m @JamesHertz
 - 👀 I’m interested in ...
 Coding and things that chanllenge me
 - 🌱 I’m currently learning ...
-Java, Python, Html and Css
+Java, Python, C, Html and Css
 - 💞️ I’m looking to collaborate on ... not at all
 - 📫 How to reach me ...
   jherryhertz@gmail.com